Joe Vogel (politician): Israel

 Vogel describes himself as an "outspoken supporter of Israel".
-In 2016, he stated that his "commitment to the U.S.-Israel relationship is a direct result of Hillel International and AIPAC".
 He supports a two-state solution to the Israeli–Palestinian conflict and does not support conditioning U.S. foreign aid on Israeli actions.
 He supports the working definition of antisemitism promoted by the International Holocaust Remembrance Alliance, stating in an interview with Jewish Insider that he accepts "fair criticism of the Israeli government", but views the "delegitimization and demonization" of Israel as antisemitic.

 While a member of the GWU Student Association Senate, Vogel opposed a student government resolution encouraging the university to divest from companies accused of violating Palestinian human rights.
 The Senate voted to reject the resolution by a vote of 14–15, with one abstention, in May 2017.
 After Vogel was impeached from the GWU Student Association Senate for missing four consecutive meetings in violation of its attendance policy in 2018, he accused three of its members of being "closely aligned with the Boycott, Divestment and Sanctions movement" and of launching an effort to kick him out of the Senate following his efforts against the pro-Palestinian divestment resolution.
 In March 2018, after one of the three senators, Brady Forrest, was accused of antisemitism after old Facebook posts resurfaced showing Forrest calling for a boycott of a campus event sponsored by Jewish student groups that he claimed supported the 2014 Gaza War, Vogel drafted a letter signed by nearly 70 student leaders calling for Forrest's resignation.
 He spoke out against members of the Student Association Senate for failing to censure Forrest in April 2018.

 In May 2023, Vogel said he supported the protests against proposed judicial reforms in Israel.